moj-analytical-services/writing_functions_in_r/README.md

 You can use functions to make your code more succinct and better structured - done well, this can make your code a lot easier to understand for someone unfamiliar with it, or even yourself in a week's time or a few months down the line.

-In summary using functions can make your code easier to read, easier to write, easier to QA and easier to modify.
+In short, using functions can make your code easier to read, easier to write, easier to QA and easier to modify.
 So really the question is why would you not use functions!

+# What is a function?

+# When to write a function

+There is a principal in software engineering called Don't Repeat Yourself (DRY) - which basically states that you should avoid duplication wherever possible.
+A good rule of thumb is whenever you find you've copied and pasted the same code three times, it's time to consider replacing that code with a function.

+You may also sometimes want to write a function for code you're only planning to use once as a way of structuring your code and "hiding" some of it to make your main script easier to read.

+*A word of warning*: the R ecosystem is full of high quality packages designed to solve many problems - it's generally best to ensure that a function doesn't already exist before writing your own.
+(You could think of this as a variant of the DRY principal!)